yarlson/ftl/README.md

 Contributions are welcome.
 Please ensure:

-- Code follows project style
+- Code follows project style guidelines
-- Tests pass and new tests are added
+- Tests pass and new tests are added for new features
-- Documentation is updated
+- Documentation is updated accordingly

 ## License